 ***All sources must come from animals raised in the sunlight and/or consuming their natural diet for adequate amounts to be present.***

-Fermented Cod Liver Oil is an excellent source of vitamin D as well as A. This type is highest in nutrient content, and processed minimally to prevent destroying the natural vitamins.
-A potential problem with many cod liver oil products is getting too much vitamin A without adequate D.
+Cod Liver Oil is an excellent source of vitamin D as well as vitamin A. Choose a brand that is high in vitamin D content, and is processed minimally to prevent destroying the natural vitamins.
+A potential problem with many cod liver oil products is getting too much vitamin A without adequate D. Read more in the article: What Vitamins Does Cod Liver Oil Supply?

 3) Vitamin D Supplement